troccoli/blade-health-icons/README.md

 Versions of Blade Health Icon prior to 3.0.0 were based on a date, i.e. from time to time, or when I knew new icons were available, I would update this package and make a new release.

-From now on however, I will follow Healthicons.org versioning, albeit with a slight difference because I had already started using SemVer.
+Today, versions of this package will follow SemVer and the Healthicons.org's own package's versioning.

-For this reason, if you want a particular version of the Healthicons.org package then you need to look at the following table and use the correct version for this package.
+Please use the table below to choose the correct version to install

 | Blade Health Icons | Healthicons.org | Laravel  |
 |--------------------|-----------------|----------|